freakout42/formax/README.md

 using it.
 Together we will make it suit your needs.

 Product security complies with current standards.
-The code is -Wall -Werror clean and send through valgrind, compiled with stack protection and uses almost no system interfaces.
-This aspect can be seen as production ready, particularly when the three factor authentication is used.
+The code is -Wall -Werror clean and send through valgrind with an extensive test script.
+It is compiled with stack protection and uses almost no system interfaces.
+The security aspect can be seen as production ready, particularly when the three factor authentication is used.

 Future roadmap